Stochastic approximation of symmetric Nash equilibria in queueing games: Simulation and stochastic approximation

 We conclude that $\lambda<\mu$ together with $\E Y^4<\infty$ form a necessary and sufficient condition for Assumption \ref{assum:finite_EG2}.
 Theorem~\ref{thm:convergence} then implies that under these conditions the SA algorithm converges almost surely to the unique equilibrium. $\diamond$ \end{example}

-Assumptions~\ref{assum:finite_El2}--\ref{assum:finite_EG2} demand that the conditions are satisfied for all strategies in the simplex, but this can in some cases be relaxed with a small modification of the algorithm.
+The conditions in Assumptions~\ref{assum:finite_El2}--\ref{assum:finite_u} are imposed on all strategies in the simplex.
+However, any strategy in $\Delta$ for which the system is not stable, in general, refutes the assumptions.
+This issue can be alleviated in some cases using a small modification of the algorithm.
 If there exists a known closed convex set of strategies $\mathcal{S}\subseteq\Delta$ that contains an equilibrium, and conditions \ref{assum:finite_El2}--\ref{assum:finite_EG2} are satisfied for all $\mathbf{p}\in\mathcal{S}$, then the projection $\pi_\mathcal{S}$ can be used in \eqref{eq:SA_iteration} and all our results carry over.
 In practice, such a set can often be found because stability conditions are known for many models even without explicit derivation of the stationary distribution.
-However, in absence of a-priori knowledge of the stability region, the algorithm must be modified to incorporate `stability-enforcing' dynamics.
-Appendix~\ref{sec:app_stability} presents a heuristic modification of the algorithm that terminates busy cycles if they get too long.
+In absence of a-priori knowledge of the stability region, the algorithm has to be modified to incorporate `stability-enforcing' dynamics.
+Appendix~\ref{sec:app_stability} presents a heuristic modification of the algorithm that terminates a busy cycle if its length exceeds a threshold.
 Of course, this introduces a bias in the estimation step.
-To eliminate this bias, the modified algorithm increases the termination threshold gradually, with the goal of making the bias asymptotically negligible once the algorithm is absorbed in the stability region.
+To eliminate this bias, the termination threshold is increased gradually, with the goal of making the bias asymptotically negligible once the algorithm is absorbed in the stability region.

-That said, we acknowledge that the task of detecting stability regions using simulation is challenging in general.
+That said, we acknowledge that the task of detecting stability regions using simulation is challenging.
 In fact, the problem of determining whether a queueing system is stable under a general schedueling policy was shown in \cite{G2002} to be undecidable even in a simple system configuration.
 A simulated-annealing method to identify stability regions in some practical setups is suggested in \cite{MPW2017}.
 Some ad-hoc solutions have been discussed in recent papers that involve learning and control algorithms for queueing systems (see \cite{DG2021} and \cite{CLH2020}).